a-r-m-i-n/dce/README.md

 ## DDEV Environment

-DCE ships a [DDEV configuration](https://github.com/a-r-m-i-n/ddev-for-typo3-extensions), which allows you to test DCE in any TYPO3 version:
+DCE ships a [DDEV configuration](https://github.com/a-r-m-i-n/ddev-for-typo3-extensions) for the supported TYPO3 version:

-- 12.4
-- 13.x
+- 14.3

-It uses Apache2 with php-fpm (8.2) enabled.
+It uses Apache2 with php-fpm (8.4) enabled.

 ### Requirements